 Beloved by bikers, hunters and families (who are welcome on Sundays), all walks of life converge amid the taxidermy to participate in the prairie tradition of grilling your own hunk of beef (or bison) at the saloon’s steak pit.

 For approximately $20, you can compliment a New York strip, ribeye or T-bone with soup, salad, garlic toast, plus a baked potato with all the fixings.

 Dessert lovers will want to brake for Prairie Cottage Bakeshop in the nearby town of Duchess.
 This Mennonite bakery is quickly gaining a foodie following, thanks in part to the fantastic glazed donuts served up on Wednesday and Fridays.
 Pretty much everything is worth the calories and there are several gluten-free items, too.
 Note: the bakery is closed Saturday to Monday.

 Know Before You Go

 - Dinosaur Provincial Park is approximately a two hour drive from Calgary.

-- Interpretive tours in Dinosaur Provincial Park run mid May until the end of September.
+- Interpretive tours run mid May until the end of September.
 Be sure to register prior to your visit, as these interactive programs book up fast.